christothes/scratch/README.md

 -   Offloading the search heavy listing to Cosmos allowed me to spend more time on the quality and completeness of the solution.

 ## Stack, Hosting, and Deployment
+-   Development environment: VS Code on Mac (out of my comfort zone of VS on Windows)
 -   Asp dot Net Core (2.2) Web Api
 -   Azure Web App
 -   Cosmos Db